Anthodev/Sublime-ManiaScript/README.md

 Installation
 ------------

-In Sublime Text 2, open the menu `Preferences -> Browse Packages...` and cope-paste the folder ManiaScript in there.
+In Sublime Text 2, open the menu `Preferences -> Browse Packages...` and copy-paste the folder ManiaScript in there.